Cop26: Nations announce landmark climate pact in Glasgow

 Cop26: Nations announce landmark Glasgow climate pact after last-minute weakening on coal

-Talks dragged on for more than 24 hours after the Glasgow conference was due to end amid intense negotiations over contentious issues like fossil fuel subsidies, emission-reduction timelines and climate finance for developing nations
+Talks dragged on for more than 24 hours after Cop26 was due to end on Friday amid intense negotiations

 The Cop26 climate summit has finally concluded after nations agreed to a landmark deal aimed at preventing catastrophic global warming.